Many871027/Global-Superstore-Dataset/README.md

 ## Key Findings and Recommendations

 The analysis identifies four distinct customer segments based on CLV and average profit.
-Detailed descriptions of each segment, along with tailored recommendations for marketing and sales strategies, are provided within the Jupyter Notebook (`global_superstore_analysis.ipynb`).
+Detailed descriptions of each segment, along with tailored recommendations for marketing and sales strategies, are provided within the Jupyter Notebook (`Global_Super_Data.ipynb`).
 Key areas of focus include:

 *   **Identifying and addressing a low-value, unprofitable customer segment (Cluster 0).**
 *   **Developing strategies to increase the value of low-value, low-profitability customers (Cluster 1).**